 The example below shows us a follow-up of successful vs. failed authentications of a Cisco VPN of remote workers.

 On web servers, it is necessary to pay attention to many parameters and indicators in order to easily locate unusual activities among thousands or millions of requests:

-The objective is to use the pre-integrated queries included in ServicePilot, customize them according to our environment, automatically generate PDF reports or detailed dashboards for in-depth analysis and correlation.
+The objective is to use the pre-integrated queries included in ServicePilot, to customize them according to our environment, to automatically generate PDF reports or detailed dashboards for in-depth analysis and correlation.

 For example, we could build several generic reports for each type of data source and a very high level overall for a quick review, as well as several dashboards for quick access to detailed analysis.